CoRoSoN-Kit/CoRoSoN-Kit/.github/CONTRIBUTING.md

    - Were all style rules followed?
    - Are the changes traceable and are they sensibly documented?
 7. _Optional: If there are change requests by the reviewer, they will be discussed and submitted by the developer._
-8. The changes are merged and are in the main branch.
+8. The changes are merged into the upstream main branch.
 9. The issue is closed and the feature branch is deleted.

-### Tools
+### Git tooling

 There are countless tools to use git, many just use the command-line, but there are also nice graphical user interfaces.
 [Here's](https://git-scm.com/downloads/guis) a nice list.